cronical/idpro/README.md

 `05_authentication`
 `10_accounts`

 forces authentication to come before accounts.
-Note: for now, anyway, use underscores not spaces.
+Note: for now,  use underscores not spaces in file names.

 ### Processing

-The script only processes folders that begin with a digit.
+The script called "walk.sh" traverses the directory and selects only processes folders that begin with a digit.
+The script walks through the directory tree to convert input files to tex files using Pandoc.
+It creates a driver tex file which includes the converted files.
+It finds input files by looking for markdown and MS Word files by extension (.md, .docx).
+If both file types exist with the same name the last one (.md) wins.
+The script also normalizes the levels of the headings so that they align to the levels in the folder structure.
+The script also adjusts the resulting text to better handle graphics placement.

 ## Helper files
 In the case of graphics and tables, some of the information needed is not available in the source document or it is not consistently exported.
 Captions are the primary example.
 Information about column widths is not exported by Pandoc.
 The helper files must be created by the operator as needed.